-So it's great for you both physically and mentally.
+So swimming is great for you, both physically and mentally.

-And there are even styles of swimming to help people swim pain-free, such as the Shaw Method which was developed especially for people with back, neck and shoulder pain, such as the Shaw Method.
+And there are even styles of swimming designed especially for people with back, neck, and shoulder pain, such as the Shaw Method.

 So if you've ever fancied getting into swimming I'd highly recommend giving it a try.